Winemaker, Founder, President

-Mark Vlossak is founder, president, and winemaker of St. Innocent Winery in Salem, Oregon.
-Mark's exposure to wine began at the age of seven when he began tasting wines daily with his father, a wine educator and importer.
+Mark Vlossak is the Founder, President, and Winemaker of St. Innocent Winery in Jefferson, Oregon.
+Mark's exposure to wine began at the age of seven when he began tasting wines daily with his father, a metallurgist, wine lover, wine educator and importer.
 During his university training, he developed a love for Champagne.
 Originally trained as a theatrical designer, Mark moved to Oregon in 1980 to complete his training as a Pediatric Physician Assistant.
-He was inspired to make wine after reading an article in 1983 suggesting that Oregon was an ideal place to make sparkling wine.
-From 1987-1989 Mark apprenticed with Fred Arterberry, Jr., one of the first Oregonians to make vineyard designated Pinot noir, as well the first to make Oregon sparkling wine.
+He was inspired to make wine after reading an article in 1983 stating that Oregon was the perfect place in the US to make sparkling wine.
+From 1987-1989 Mark apprenticed with Fred Arterberry, Jr., one of the first Oregonians to make vineyard designated Pinot noir, as well the first person to make Oregon sparkling wine.
 In 1988, he studied wine analysis under Lisa Van de Water at the Wine Lab in Napa, CA.

-Mark founded St. Innocent, Ltd. in 1988 and has been its winemaker and president since its inception.
+Mark founded St. Innocent, Ltd. in 1988 and has been its Winemaker and President since its inception.
 He also served as winemaker for Panther Creek Cellars from 1994 through 1999.
 At the 2001 Unified Symposium for Viticulture and Enology, Vlossak represented Oregon on the International Focus on Pinot noir panel.
 He has been involved in Oregon Pinot Camp since it inception in 2000, served on its Board of Directors for 9 years and was OPC President.
 He made the Wine Advocate's first 94 point wine in 1994 and by 2002 had made six of the first twelve 94 point wines.
 Mark was honored by the Wine Advocate in 2002 and again in 2004 as one of their "Wine Personalities of the Year", one of two Oregon Winemakers to receive that honor.

 WineClub and Internet Sales Manager